Gurmukhi: Supplementary letters

 The character ਲ਼ (ḷa), the only character not representing a fricative consonant, was only recently officially added to the Gurmukhī alphabet.
 It was not a part of the traditional orthography, as the distinctive phonological difference between /lə/ and /ɭə/, while both native sounds, was not reflected in the script, and its inclusion is still not currently universal.
 (Note: Masica notes that ungeminated /l/ in non-initial positions tends to undergo retroflexion as a general rule regardless in Northwestern Indo-Aryan, and the distinction in writing is "commonly ignored"; according to Bhardwaj, [ɭ] is not universally phonemic, and "most of those who use it are not in favour of a having a separate letter ਲ਼ for this sound.")
 Previous usage of another glyph to represent this sound, [ਲ੍ਰ], has also been attested.
-The letters ਲ਼ ḷa, like ਙ ṅ, ਞ ñ, ਣ ṇ, and ੜ ṛ, do not occur word-initially, except in some cases their names.
+The letters ਲ਼ ḷa, like ਙ ṅ, ਞ ñ, ਣ ṇ, and ੜ ṛ, do not occur word-initially, except in some cases, like in the letters' names.

 Other characters, like the more recent [ਕ਼] //qə//, are also on rare occasion used unofficially, chiefly for transliterating old writings in Persian and Urdu, the knowledge of which is less relevant in modern times.
 (Note: According to Bhardwaj, "the use of [ਲ਼ and ਕ਼] (especially ਕ਼) is regarded as unnecessarily pedantic by most writers."
 Shackle notes [q] as "absent from the Panjabi phonemic inventory.")